MrAhile/K8s-CKA/5-Storage/static-pv.md

 persistentvolume/pv   1Gi        RWO            Retain           Bound    default/pvc   manual                  49s
 ```

-7. Create a pod named *www*, with a single nginx container based on nginx:1.20.
+7. Create a Pod named *www*, with a single nginx container based on nginx:1.20.
 Use the PersistentVolumeClaim as a volume and mount it in */usr/share/nginx/html*.
 Where is this pod scheduled ?

-Create a pod specification
+Create a Pod specification

 ```
 k run www --image=nginx:1.20 --dry-run=client -o yaml > www.yaml
 ```

-Modification of the specification to define a volume and mount it
+Modification of the specification to define a volume and mount it into the container's filesystem:

 ```
 apiVersion: v1